-The K-1 has to hold up against the rest of the market at this price point and does so with a 36.2MP full-frame CMOS sensor, 33-point AF system, 5-axis sensor-shift image stabilization in body, and some unique features like built-in GPS and sensor-shift technology.
+The Pentax K-1 Mark II has to hold up against the rest of the market at this price point and does so with a 36.2MP full-frame CMOS sensor, 33-point AF system, 5-axis sensor-shift image stabilization in body, and some unique features like built-in GPS and sensor-shift technology.
 The problem is that the competition is also loaded with great features and have arguably advanced even more than the K1.

 Two years after the first release, this upgrade may seem more or less the same on the surface with basically the same body as the K1.
 But, it does have some important changes.
 A new accelerator unit is there to increase the signal-to-noise ratio, essentially reducing noise in RAW format but is ‘on’ at all times.
 AF tracking has been upgraded and a hand-held Pixel Shift mode for stacking images into one high-quality file.
 The highest ISO setting has been increased to 819,200 which sounds great on paper but isn’t really usable at that level.
 The AF Tracking algorithm is a definite improvement on the original.